 Repeat after me: always follow shampoo with a high-quality conditioner.
 Conditioners replenish your hair with hydration and help to prevent static electricity in hair.

 Of course, not all hair conditioners are created equal.
-If you have fine, thinning, dry, or damaged hair, you’ll need a hair conditioner that imbues your hair with lightweight hydration and strengthening proteins.
+If you have fragile, dry, or damaged hair, you’ll need a moisturizing conditioner that imbues your hair with lightweight hydration and nourishment.

-Enter Hair Growth & Repair Conditioner.
-This densifying conditioner strengthens brittle hair and creates optimal conditions for healthy hair growth.
+Enter Moisture Hero™ Conditioner.
+This deep moisturizing conditioner hydrates dry and frizzy hair, while strengthening the cuticle to fight moisture loss.
 Plus, it’s formulated without silicones, so it won’t leave a heavy residue on your hair.